 Quotas & Filtering¶

 A subscription to Sentry primarily entails a resource quota on the amount of events you can send within a window of time.
-These windows generally apply to a 60-second bucket for old plans and a one month bucket for new plans.
-Your subscription will provide a rate limit which is the maximum number of events the server will accept during that period.
-When this threshold has been reached the server will respond with a 429 HTTP status code.
+These windows apply to a 60-second bucket for old plans and a one month bucket for new plans.
+Your subscription will provide a rate limit which is the maximum number of events the server will accept during that period on old plans, and the same can be configured for new plans.
+The server will respond with a 429 HTTP status code when this threshold has been reached.

 Additionally, some plans may also include a daily rate limit.
 For example, you’ll be restricted to a maximum of 250 events per day if you’re on the Limited plan.

 Each tiered plan in Sentry has a predefined rate limit.
-Generally the more expensive the plan, the more data you’re allowed to send.
-While the plans available will generally fit most individual and small business needs, there often arises a need for more.
-Fear not, Sentry is designed to handle large throughput, and if your team needs more we’re happy to help.
-Reach out to your account manager, or send an email to email@example.com to learn more about increasing capacity.
+The more expensive the plan, the more data you’re allowed to send.
+While the plans available will fit most individual and small business needs, there often arises a need for more.
+Fear not, Sentry is designed to handle large throughput, and if your team needs more, we’re happy to help.
+Reach out to your account manager, or send an email to firstname.lastname@example.org to learn more about increasing capacity.